-As high school graduation draws near, students with disabilities encounter a spectrum of options for their transition into the working world.
-Some students find vocational programs to be a viable post-secondary option as they lead to meaningful, independent work in a skilled trade.
-The following guide highlights the benefits of vocational education, potential careers, and laws that protect both students and employees with disabilities.
-Employers can also find simple steps for promoting diversity and inclusion in the workplace.
+High school students should survey their options before joining the working world.
+Some students prefer vocational programs, which lead to independent skilled work.
+The following guide covers the benefits of vocational education.
+This page also explores the laws protecting students and employees with disabilities.
+Employers should read on for information about diversity and inclusion in the workplace.

 Why Vocational School?

 Students with disabilities can access more opportunities than ever before.
 Many pursue four-year degrees, but vocational schools are becoming more popular.
 Trade schools offer distinct benefits.
 They take less time and cost less than four-year schools do.

 Vocational programs for students with disabilities take two years or less to complete.
 A bachelor's degree takes four years or more.
 Training for practical nurse or respiratory therapist licensure takes about two years.
 Training programs for electricians and plumbers also last two years.
 Apprenticeships for these jobs can take longer to complete.